ahr9n/cs50w-wiki/README.md

 Requires Python3 and the package installer for Python (pip) to run:

 * Install requirements (Django4 and Markdown2): `pip install -r requirements.txt`
-* Refer to the project folder and run the app locally: `python manage.py runserver`
+* After cloning the repository, refer to the project folder and run the app locally: `python3 manage.py runserver`
+* Visit the site: `http://localhost:8000` and enjoy!

 ## Topics
 Built with [`Python3.6.4`](https://www.python.org/downloads/), [`django4.0`](https://www.djangoproject.com/) and Markdown.

 ## Future Work
-Some challenge I would make in my free-time:
+Some challenges I would make in my free-time:
 * Try implementing the Markdown to HTML conversion without using any external libraries, supporting headings, boldface text, unordered lists, links, and paragraphs.
   * Notice that using regular expressions in Python maybe helpful.